CrazyCoder613/awesome-vue/README.md

 - [Agile Visitors](https://github.com/itsalb3rt/agile-visitors) - Application for registering employee entries with the possibility of generating reports, validating and storing users with minimal effort.
 - [Pexelry](https://github.com/Junior-Developer/Pexelry) - Application that leverages the pexels api to enable you find beautifull photos and pictures.
 - [karrot-frontend](https://github.com/yunity/karrot-frontend) - Web application for organization of foodsaving groups worldwide.
-- [Realtime quiz framework](https://github.com/ably-labs/realtime-quiz-framework) - A starter kit built with NodeJS, VueJS and Ably providing the scalable base networking framework to host a live quiz

 ### Commercial Products